Nahan's partridge: Description

 At about 25 cm in length, the Nahan's partridge is a relatively small, terrestrial bird with a red eye-ring, legs and base of the bill, brownish upperparts, and black-and-white underparts and head.

+It is named after Captain Paul-François-Joseph Nahan (1867-1930), a Belgian mercenary who served in the Belgian Congo where he collected the specimen.

 Distribution and habitat

 This endangered species is found in the rainforests in northeastern DR Congo and western Uganda, and it is threatened by habitat loss and hunting.
 As of December 2024, the Royal Zoological Society of Scotland is surveying the species' habitat to update its population count.